ipspace/netlab/docs/extools.md

 **Notes:**

+* Data collected by SuzieQ is stored on a lab-specific Docker volume and remains intact across lab runs until you execute the **netlab down --cleanup** command.
 * SuzieQ GUI is not yet supported
-* Data collected by SuzieQ is deleted when the lab is shut down.
+* SuzieQ supports a subset of _netlab_-supported platforms. _netlab_ does not check whether SuzieQ supports all the devices used in the lab topology.